peppedilillo/hbstools/README.md

 #### Installing from source

-The methods above will fetch the source from this github repo, so you won't be able to change the code yourself with ease.
+The methods above will fetch the source from this GitHub repo, so you won't be able to change the code yourself with ease.
 If you need to interact with the actual code to modify it, or do some other dev work, the process is similiar but you'll need to install from your local copy of the source code.
 To achieve this:
 1. Make sure you have an environment set, you can create a blank one with `python3 -m venv hbstools-venv`;
 2. Download this repo and make your changes;